shivanya-chandra/pcllab.github.io/docs/handbook/lab-experiments/preparing-lab-experiment.md

 ## Create a Shared Digital Folder

-Create a shared folder (e.g., on Google Drive) for all experiment documents and the subject log.
+Create a shared folder (e.g., on Box) for all experiment documents and the subject log.

 ## Prepare Consent Forms, Debriefing, and Sona Description